mindspore-ai/docs/tutorials/source_en/quick_start.md

 net = LeNet5()
 ```

-> For more information about building a neural network in MindSpore, see [Defining the Network](https://www.mindspore.cn/docs/programming_guide/en/r1.3/defining_the_network.html).

 ## Optimizing Model Parameters

 To train a neural network model, a loss function and an optimizer need to be defined.